decred/tinydecred/README.md

 ## Wallet

-TinyDecred is the name of the package, as well as the experimental light wallet GUI application.
+TinyDecred is the name of the package as well as the experimental light wallet GUI application.
 **The light wallet is experimental, and should not be used on mainnet.**